 4. Create valuable content

-Statista reports that in 2022, people spent an average of 170 minutes online, globally.
-People are consuming content, but if you want to stand out, you have to make yours valuable to your audience.
+Statista reports that in 2022, people spent an average of six hours and 35 minutes per day online, globally.
+People are consuming content, but it’s not enough to create content and slap an affiliate link on it.
+If you want to stand out, you have to make yours valuable to your audience.

-Blogs are a really good way to do that.
+Blogs are a good way to do that.
 Findstack reports that 65% of all affiliate marketers generate traffic through blogging alone.
 Kelly Marohl from The Greenspring Home advises that new affiliate marketers should “focus on publishing high-quality content … and build a highly engaged audience.
 That will pay off in dividends later!”

-In 2022, Statista reported that people all over the globe spent an average of 147 minutes on social media per day.
+According to one report, people all over the globe spent an average of 151 minutes on social media per day.
 So, if you’re asking if you have to have a website in order to be an affiliate marketer, the answer is no.

-Promoting on social media is an easy and free way to get your content into the hands of the people that might be interested.
+Promoting an affiliate link on social media is an easy and free way to get your content into the hands of the people who might be interested in it.
 Even platforms like Pinterest have affiliate opportunities using the pins on your various boards.

-If you have a blog, research and understand search engine optimization (SEO).
-Brightedge reported that SEO drives over 1,000% more traffic than organic social media.
-Doing some keyword research and implementing SEO well is crucial to reaching your audience.
+If you have a blog or YouTube channel, research and understand search engine optimization (SEO).
+BrightEdge reported that SEO drives 83% of search engine traffic, compared to 17% from paid search.
+Doing some keyword research and implementing SEO well is crucial to reaching your target audience.
 Email marketing is another way to keep those customers who’ve already visited your site interested.

 - How to Start a Blog You Can Grow Into a Business